Skip to main content

 Hide Authentication Information From Upstream

 The following example demonstrates how to prevent the key from being sent to the upstream services by configuring hide_credentials.
-By default, the authentication key is forwarded to the upstream services, which might lead to security risks in some circumstances.
+If you are using APISIX, the authentication key is forwarded to the upstream services by default, which might lead to security risks in some circumstances and you should consider updating hide_credentials as shown in this example.
+If you are using API7 Enterprise, the authentication key is hidden by default.

 curl "http://127.0.0.1:9180/apisix/admin/consumers" -X PUT \